cmda-bt/be-course-20-21/grading/readme.md

 This is an *oral test* where you **present your prototype with your team**.
 You will show how you contributed to the project and explain if you reached your own goals you've set at the beginning of the project.

 → [Rubric of assessment 2][a2]

-> You can find your feedback and final calculated grade in Brightspace under `administration > grades`.

 ## Plagiarism